Team and Trustees

 Upon joining Big Hearts Foundation I began working towards penetrating European practices on regulating the strays population, humane education and focusing on the importance of spaying/neutering strays.

-Trustee / CEO of the social company Evkube.com that renovates old buildings in Russia with non-budgetary funds, improving the living conditions of the needy tenants.
+Andrei is a CEO of the social company Evkube.com that renovates old buildings in Russia with non-budgetary funds, improving the living conditions of the needy tenants.

 Previously he dealt with the non-profit sector in organisations such as UBS, PwC and the University of Bern.
 He lived in Switzerland for 13 years and one year in France.
 He graduated from SFU and the University of Basel with a degree in economics and law.